IORoot/puppeteer__creator-studio--instagram/README.md

 ## IMPORTANT

-IMPORTANT - This puppeteer script will not run without a version of chromium that has been compiled with the video/audio codecs.
+IMPORTANT - This puppeteer script will not run without a version of chromium that has NOT been compiled with the video/audio codecs.
 Chrome comes with them as standard but Chromium does not.

 You can download a copy of Chromium with those codecs here: